Ann-Wanjiru/kitui-crop-yield-ml-prediction/README.md

 These results highlight the potential of AI-driven tools to support smarter, data-informed agriculture in Kenya and similar environments.

+For Findings & Conclusion details see the main [findings.md](./findings.md).

 ## Installation
 To set up the project locally, follow these steps
 ```bash